 If you’re interested in teaching about religions in public schools (say, in a “World Religions” or social studies classroom), there are more specific resources available.
 In addition to Diane Moore’s book mentioned above, you should also take a look at the Guidelines for Teaching About Religion in K-12 Public Schools in the United States which is available for free here.
 This was produced by a team of people (led by Diane Moore) who worked with the major professional organization for religious studies (the American Academy of Religion, or AAR) to produce some practical guidelines for interested educators.

-If you’re interested in learning more about world religions generally (including practical considerations for the classroom), you may want to pick up Stephen Prothero’s God is Not One (2011) which is also written for a general audience.
+If you’re interested in learning more about world religions generally (including practical considerations for the classroom), you may want to pick up Stephen Prothero’s Religion Matters (2020) which is an excellent textbook.
+Or, if you’re looking for something for a general audience, you might look at Prothero’s God is Not One (2011)